Anton Levy: Alibaba investment

 In 2009, Levy led an investment in Chinese ecommerce site, Alibaba.
 The company's founder Jack Ma was seeking growth guidance from an experienced firm, and the General Atlantic team saw the potential for growth in the Chinese ecommerce industry.
 Alibaba went public on the New York Stock Exchange with one of the largest initial public offerings ever at $90 a share, delivering an 18x return for General Atlantic.
 This was one of General Atlantic's most successful investments in its 35-year history.

 Forbes Midas List

-Levy appeared at #45 on the Forbes Midas List, a ranking of the top technology investors, in 2021.
-Levy has been named to the Midas List every year since 2015.
+Levy appeared at #73 on the Forbes Midas List, a ranking of the top technology investors, in 2024, his tenth straight appearance on the list.
 His appearances on the list were attributed to investments in Alibaba in 2014, Uber, Airbnb, Red Ventures, Crowdstrike, Snapchat, Slack, and Squarespace.

 Philanthropy and community involvement

 Levy is Chairman of Streetwise Partners, a nonprofit organization in New York City and Washington, D.C., that helps low-income individuals gain employment and develop careers.
-He also serves on the boards of University of Virginia's endowment, UVIMCO (University of Virginia Investment Management Company) and WNYC, New York's public radio station.
-Levy was awarded the Alan C. Greenberg Young Leadership Award at the UJA-Federation of New York Wall Street Dinner on December 10, 2018.
+He also is on the boards of University of Virginia's endowment, UVIMCO (University of Virginia Investment Management Company) and WNYC, New York's public radio station.
+Levy was awarded the Alan C. Greenberg Young Leadership Award at the UJA-Federation of New York Wall Street Dinner in December 2018.